- Scholarships & Grants

 BCOM 379 PRODUCING FOR VIDEO AND FILM 3 HOURS

 Structured to offer students a strong foundation in producing film and television programs.
 Includes developing ideas, conceptualizing, script evaluation, proposal writing, fund raising, budgeting, scheduling and business management.

 Prerequisites: BCOM 366

 Continued instruction in post-production techniques and technologies.
 Includes image manipulation, non-linear editing, audio post, visual effects and compositing, with a strong web component.
-Lecture and lab. (lab fee) first course offering fall 2009
+Lecture and lab.
+Course Fee

 BCOM 385 BROADCAST COMMERCIAL SALES 3 HOURS